-At the Annual Meeting, three Class I Directors are to be elected to hold office until the Annual Meeting of Shareholders to be held in 2022 and until their respective successors are elected and qualified or until such directors' earlier death, resignation or removal; two Class II Directors are to be elected to hold office until the Annual Meeting of Shareholders to be held in 2020 and until their respective successors are elected and qualified or until such directors' earlier death, resignation or removal; and three Class III Directors are to be elected to hold office until the Annual Meeting of Shareholders to be held in 2020 and until their respective successors are elected and qualified or until such directors' earlier death, resignation or removal; and three Class III Directors are to be elected to hold office until the Annual Meeting of Shareholders to be held in 2021 and until their respective successors are elected and qualified or until such directors' earlier death, resignation or removal; and three Class III Directors are to be elected to hold office until the Annual Meeting of Shareholders to be held in 2021 and until their respective successors are elected and qualified or until such directors' earlier death, resignation or removal.
+At the Annual Meeting, three Class I Directors are to be elected to hold office until the Annual Meeting of Shareholders to be held in 2022 and until their respective successors are elected and qualified or until such directors' earlier death, resignation or removal; two Class II Directors are to be elected to hold office until the Annual Meeting of Shareholders to be held in 2020 and until their respective successors are elected and qualified or until such directors' earlier death, resignation or removal; and three Class III Directors are to be elected to hold office until the Annual Meeting of Shareholders to be held in 2021 and until their respective successors are elected and qualified or until such directors' earlier death, resignation or removal.

 We currently have eight directors on our Board, including three Class I Directors, two Class II Directors and three Class III Directors.
-Our current Class I Directors are Sanj K. Patel, who has served on our Board since our formation in July 2015, Thomas R. Malley, who has served on our Board since December 2016, and Richard S. Levy, who has served on our Board since March 2019.
+Our current Class I Directors are Sanj K. Patel, who has served on our Board since our formation in July 2015, Thomas R. Malley, who has served on our Board since March 2019.
 Our current Class II Directors are Stephen R. Biggar, who has served on our Board since October 2015, and Barry D. Quart, who has served on our Board since October 2015.
-Our current Class III Directors are Felix J. Baker, who has served on our Board since February 2018, and Kimberly J. Popovits, who has served on our Board since February 2018.
+Our current Class III Directors are Felix J. Baker, who has served on our Board since October 2015, Tracey L. McCain, who has served on our Board since February 2018, and Kimberly J. Popovits, who has served on our Board since February 2018.
 Our Board of Directors has nominated: